 I work out 7 days a week between yoga, running, and body pump, so finding out about these crystals has been a game changer.
 They help our bodies respond to increased demands for oxygen and energy to fuel performance, and recover from sweat-induced electrolyte loss.
 YAY!

-I am mostly adding them to smoothies, but of course I had to make a dessert recipe with them.
+I am mostly adding them to smoothies, but of course I had to make a dessert recipe with them, so that’s how this recipe for Vegan Beet Cheesecake was born!

 I am totally in love with this color too!
 If you are after any recipes with beet crystals, stay tuned, because I am for sure going to make more beet crystal recipes for the blog!